EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click the 'Active Jobs' app on the Open OnDemand home page.

 Your job will now have a status of 'Completed'.

+### Clean up

+Please remove the sine wave files from your 'safe data' directory.
+You can do this in one of two ways.

+1. From within a JupyterLab 'Terminal' window.
+For example:

+    ```console
+    rm /safe_data/some-user-sine-wave.csv
+    rm /safe_data/some-user-sine-wave.png
+    ```

+1. From within Open OnDemand:

+    1. Select **Clusters** menu, back-end **Shell Access** option to log into the back-end.
+    1. Delete the files.
+For example:

+        ```console
+        rm /safe_data/some-project/some-user-sine-wave.csv
+        rm /safe_data/some-project/some-user-sine-wave.png
+        ```

 ---